 Rushian Hepburn-Murphy is a product of the Aston Villa youth academy and made his debut for the club in 2015, aged just 16.
 In doing so, he became the second youngest player in the club's history and the youngest to play for Villa in the Premier League.

 Big things were expected from the Birmingham-born winger, but he ultimately failed to live up to the hype.
 He made 13 appearances in five years with Villa and spent time on loan at Cambridge United, Tranmere Rovers and finally Derby County, where he failed to make an appearance.

 After these disappointing loan periods away from his parent club, Villa decided against renewing his contact in 2020.

-Hepburn-Murphy's next move was to Cypriot team Pafos FC, who former Crystal Palace midfielder Jason Puncheon also plays for.
-The British connection doesn't end there, though, as they are managed by John Toshack's son, Cameron.
+Hepburn-Murphy's next move was to Cypriot team Pafos FC, which included Crystal Palace midfielder Jason Puncheon.
+The British connection doesn't end there, though, as they were managed by John Toshack's son, Cameron.

 Gary McSheffrey - Coventry City (16 years 198 days)

 Gary McSheffrey was born in 1982 and made his Premier League for Coventry City in 1999 in a derby against Aston Villa.
 This made him the youngest player to ever play in the league, a record he held for nine years.